Marketing and campaigns consultant with 19 years’ experience in charities, creative agencies, and on purposeful brands.

 Kind words from people I’ve loved working with:

-Alex Lewis, Founder, Revolt London:
+Alex Lewis, Founder and CSO, Revolt London:

 “Harriet’s gifts are manifold.
 She is a true client partner, and has stewarded many of our standout client relationships - producing what remains our best piece of communications work to date.
 She can quickly identity what needs to happen to make progress, and brings this unique skill to every project.
 And throughout all of this she inspires those who work into her onto greater heights.